HermanFassett/jsDigits/README.md

 # jsDigits
 Adds objects of type Hex, Binary, and Octal, and gives easy conversion between all three and Decimal base.
+No unsigned integers so far.
+More functions beyond add to be added.

 ### Examples